Top 10 Greatest Musicians of All Time

 He is not only the greatest living poet but perhaps the greatest musician ever to walk this earth.

-Wolfgang Amadeus Mozart Wolfgang Amadeus Mozart, baptised as Johannes Chrysostomus Wolfgangus Theophilus Mozart, was a prolific and influential composer of the Classical era, born in Salzburg.
+Wolfgang Amadeus Mozart Wolfgang Amadeus Mozart, baptized as Johannes Chrysostomus Wolfgangus Theophilus Mozart, was a prolific and influential composer of the Classical era, born in Salzburg.
+He composed more than 600 works, including symphonies, operas, chamber music, and choral pieces.
+His most famous compositions include... read more

 One of the great classical composers.
 No doubt, he should be in the top 10.
 Probably the single most "gifted" musician/composer in human history.